- Range-extending hybrid powertrain promises clean running in cities

 Where can it be charged?

-The van was unveiled by London Mayor Sadiq Khan alongside plans for a raft of new charging solutions.
+The van was unveiled in London by mayor Sadiq Khan alongside plans for a raft of new charging solutions.
 London has plans for a new rapid charging infrastructure, cutting down the amount of time drivers are left waiting, as well as five new charging hubs.

 As for the rest of the country, the LEVC van can be charged anywhere an electric car can be.
 Most chargers are located along major routes, which could be an issue for drivers who mostly pootle around town – but it shouldn’t be a major problem for most.